-Amir Khan vs Danny Garcia Betting Odds and Preview
+Amir Khan vs. Danny Garcia Preview July 14th

 Amir Khan will square off against Danny Garcia at Mandalay Bay in Las Vegas on July 14 in a battle of champions.
 Garcia’s WBC Jr. Welterweight Championship will be on the line as well as the WBA Super World Light Welterweight title.
 Khan originally lost his WBA and IBF crowns by a controversial split decision to Lamont Peterson last December, but the WBA has reportedly put his former title on the line after Peterson failed his drug test.